 Increased discoverability of research and high-quality peer review are ensured by online links to the sources cited.
 In order to allow us to create links to abstracting and indexing services, such as Scopus, Crossref and PubMed, please ensure that data provided in the references are correct.
 Please note that incorrect surnames, journal/book titles, publication year and pagination may prevent link creation.
 When copying references, please be careful as they may already contain errors.
-Use of the DOI is highly encouraged.
+Including the DOI number for your references is highly encouraged to maximize the visibility of your research.